cecoulombe/Sage_App/README.md

 ## Version History

 - **v1.0**: Initial publication of the completed application to GitHub.
 App not yet available on Google Play Store due to closed testing limitations (not enough testers and no Android devices).

+## Disclaimer
+All media used within the application and promotional materials (trailer videos) are free to use or created by myself.
+- All art, logos, and other visual media are created by myself.
+- Music in trailers is royalty-free music.